Hierarchical State Nodes

-Here's an example of a traffic light machine with nested states:
+The following example is a traffic light machine with nested states:

 const pedestrianStates = {